 Do I Need a New Roof?
 Oftentimes the algae can be removed or cleaned and a new roof is not needed.
 However, waiting too long to address the issue can cause a new roof to become a necessity.

-With all of the Technology Today, Aren’t There Shingles Available That Reject the Growth of Algae?
+With Today’s Technology, Aren’t There Shingles That Prevent Algae Growth?
 Excellent question!
 If you’re in the market for a new roof, companies like GAF offer shingles with copper embedded into the shingle’s granules which prevent the growth of the algae.
 GAF backs up this claim with on algae warranty on these type of shingles

 What are Methods that Can Be Used to Clean Algae off My Roof?
 There are a few methods that can be utilized to eradicate algae from your roof.
 They are: